EsakaK/SEVC/README.md

 <details>
   <summary><font size="5">3.
 Compile the arithmetic coder</font></summary><br>

-If you need real bitstream writing, please compile the arithmetic coder through the following commands.
+If you need real bitstream writing, please compile the arithmetic coder using the following commands.

 > On Windows